Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Inference in GLMs

 \subsection{Results for designs with unknown and possibly non-zero means}

 Next, we show that the zero covariate-mean condition is not essential to our moment-based approach, but a larger system of moment equations is required to identify relevant parameters in GLMs.
 The development closely mirrors that of the previous section when $\bm{\mu}$ is known to equal $\bm{0}$.
+When $\bm{\mu}$ is unknown, however, because the map between the moments and the functionals of the regression coefficients is from $\bbR^{2}$ to $\bbR^{2}$, it is not as straightforward to show that this map is a global diffeomorphism as in the previous section.
 As before, we first set the stage under Gaussian designs.

 \begin{customas}{$\mathsf{G}$} $\bX \sim \N_p (\bm{\mu}, \bSigma)$ or equivalently $\bZ \sim \N_{p} (\bm{0}, \bI)$. \end{customas}